ona-li-toki-e-jan-Epiphany-tawa-mi/Explosive-Utilities/README.md

 It can be crafted using three sticks, a totem of undying, and a piece of tnt.
 View the screenshots for more information.

+### ***Tnt on a Stick***

+Slapping together a stick, tnt, and a pressure plate creates a highly volatile weapon.
+Use is not recommended for those who enjoy living.

 ## Compatiblity

-Tnt Wands can be used to corral mobs made explosive by [PigsThatGoBoomInTheNight!.](https://www.planetminecraft.com/data-pack/pigsthatgoboominthenight "PigsThatGoBoomInTheNight on Planet Minecraft")
+Tnt Wands can be used to corral mobs made explosive by [PigsThatGoBoomInTheNight.](https://www.planetminecraft.com/data-pack/pigsthatgoboominthenight "PigsThatGoBoomInTheNight on Planet Minecraft")

 ## Configuration